-SECTION 1.
-General Information
+SECTION 1 General Information

-USING THIS MANUAL - Because Mighty Therm2 Boilers and Water Heaters are identical appliances, with the exception of materials of manufacture, labels and ultimate use application, this manual provides information for the proper installation, operation and maintenance of all products.
-Where differences exist between the application of the appliances and their operation, the sections pertinent to only one appliance or the other will be so identified.
+USING THIS MANUAL - Because these Boilers and Water Heaters are identical appliances, with the exception of materials of manufacture, labels and ultimate use and application, this manual provides information for the proper installation, operation and maintenance of both products.
+Where differences exist between their application and their operation, the sections pertinent to only one or the other will be so identified.

-In the Commonwealth of Massachusetts, this appliance must be installed by a licensed plumber or gas fitter.
+In the Commonwealth of Massachusetts, this unit must be installed by a licensed plumber or gas fitter.